QueerGlobal/qg-docs/DEFINITIONS.md

 # QG Terms and Key Word Definitions
 Definitions of frequently-used terms within the QueerGlobal project.
+A developer may encounter some of these words or terms in various literature pertaining to the tools used by the application.
 Every term's definition comes from a summary pulled from Slack conversations, from ChatGPT, or from GitHub Copilot.

 ## API